httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 HTTP messages indicate hashing algorithms using an Algorithm Key ({{{algorithms}}}).
 Where the document refers to an Algorithm Key in prose, it is quoted (e.g., "sha", "crc32c").

-The term "checksum" describes the output of the application of an algorithm to a sequence of bytes, whereas "digest" is only used in relation to the value contained in the fields.
+The term "checksum" describes the output of applying an algorithm to a sequence of bytes, whereas "digest" is only used in relation to the value contained in the fields.